Teenager stabbed to death at city flats

 Sheffield stabbing death: Two arrested on suspicion of murder

-A 19-year-old man has died following a stabbing at a block of flats in Sheffield.
+A 19-year-old man has died after a stabbing at a block of flats in Sheffield.

 Emergency services were called to the flats at Tannery Close in the Woodhouse area of the city at 23:10 BST on Tuesday night.